-Our on-campus clinics (Immigration Law, Elder and Health Law, and Bankruptcy), referred to collectively as "Community Legal Services (CLS)" have been serving our community since 1964.
-Students are placed in the role of an attorney in a law office setting serving low-income clients in the areas of Immigration, Bankruptcy and Elder & Health Law.
+Our on-campus clinics (Immigration Law, Elder and Health Law, and Bankruptcy), referred to collectively as "Community Legal Services (CLS)" have been serving our community since 1974.
+The Sacramento County Board of Supervisors honored CLS with the “Heroes of Human Services” award in 2018.

-For the 2018-2019 academic year, McGeorge offers six specialized legal clinics:
+For the 2020-2021 academic year, McGeorge offers six specialized legal clinics:

 Applications must be filed by May 29, 2020 for the 2020-2021 Academic Year.
 Late Applications will be accepted only if there is space available.